 The Severn Estuary is internationally important for biodiversity.
 At low tide, large areas of mudflat, salt marsh and coastal floodplain provide feeding grounds for populations of several species of waterbirds.

 The Avonmouth and Severnside Enterprise Area and the surrounding areas of coastal floodplain have been, and continue to be, the focus for development.
 This has reduced the amount of available habitat for wetland birds.
 To ensure economic development can continue within ASEA without adversely affecting the Severn Estuary, we will provide ecological mitigation in the form of newly created wetland habitat.

 We are ensuring that a thriving environment will be established for people and wildlife, to last the rest of this century and beyond.

-Coastal wetland habitat is one of the most valuable natural habitats for the UK, as it is under threat from rising sea levels because of climate change.
-The Severn Estuary’s protected status means that new habitat will need to be created to replace habitat affected by new development within the Enterprise Area.
+Nationally, coastal wetland habitat is one of the most valuable natural habitats.
+But it is under threat from rising sea levels because of climate change.
+The Severn Estuary’s protected status means that we will create new habitat to replace wetland affected by new development within the Enterprise Area.

 We will create a minimum of 80 hectares (the equivalent of around 112 football pitches) of new wetland habitat as locations for wildlife to thrive; providing “high-tide roosts” for birds.
 These new wetland habitats at Northwick and Hallen Marsh have been designed to attract waders and ducks including the European white-fronted goose, shelduck, gadwall, dunlin, redshank, wigeon, teal, pintail, pochard, ringed and grey plover, curlew and whimbrel.
 Find out more about where we are working in the wetlands here.

 We are planting a combined total of two hectares (equivalent to about three football pitches) of native species of trees, including silver birch and hornbeam, and shrubs.
 These could last for centuries to come.